-Head of the Aspen police force, Captain Hertz is an upstanding officer with great concern for the infectious situation at hand, and he isn’t afraid to get his hands dirty in the process of trying to stop it.
+Head of the Aspen police force, Captain Hertz is an upstanding officer with great concern for the infectious situation at hand.
+He isn’t afraid to get his hands dirty in the process of trying to stop it.
 Hertz is a very logical, down-to-earth man who understands the depth of what is taking place, and he is horrified that it has been allowed to go so far.

 Dr. Kyle Hilliard

-Dr. Hilliard is a handsome physician in his late thirties, together with the beautiful pediatrician Diana Moss, try to figure out what is going on and exactly what can be done to stop the zombie virus.
-Dr. Hilliard is not married, nor does he have children, but he is a very good doctor who cares for each of his patients.
+Dr. Hilliard is a handsome physician in his late thirties.
+He, together with the beautiful pediatrician Diana Moss, try to figure out what is going on and exactly what can be done to stop the zombie virus.
+Dr. Hilliard is not married, nor does he have children.
+However, he is a very good doctor who cares for each of his patients.
 He is stunned beyond belief at what is taking place, and he finds that pulling together is the only solution to such a horrid problem.

-Harold is a janitor for Suburban Medical Center, and he is the head of the maintenance department as a whole.
-He is a very likeable man with a down-to-earth personality; best of all, he is not afraid to do what he has to do.
+Harold is a janitor for Suburban Medical Center.
+He is also the head of the maintenance department as a whole.
+He is a very likeable man with a down-to-earth personality.
+Best of all, he is not afraid to do what he has to do.
 It is easy to say that Harold would be a shoe-in to keep around if you are in a group of people who are trying to survive a zombie attack.
 Harold is a fighter; whether he lives or dies, he is going to go down fighting to the bitter end.

 Dr. Diana Moss

-Dr. Moss knows her patients, and intelligence and logic, along with her motherly instincts, make her one of the strongest and most caring of the group, an invaluable asset to those trying to survive the crisis at Suburban until authorities can figure out a way to stop the madness that is going on in the facility.
+Dr. Moss knows her patients.
+Her intelligence and logic, along with her motherly instincts, make her one of the strongest and most caring of the group, an invaluable asset to those trying to survive the crisis at Suburban until authorities can figure out a way to stop the madness that is going on in the facility.